 Hiring Salary: $ 3,180.31 – $3,576.83 per month DOE

-Benefits, which include: Eligibility for health, HRA Veba, Health Saving Account, voluntary dental, and vision coverage, PERS retirement plan options, subject to plan terms.
-Eligibility for company-paid benefits such as life insurance, short and long-term disability, subject to applicable waiting periods.
-37.5 hour work week, 11 County paid holidays.
-2 Floating holidays each year, vacation and sick leave accrued from first day of employment, 6% step increase every 2 years.
+Eligibility for medical insurance, dental and vision coverage, WA State PERS retirement plan options, subject to plan terms.
+Eligibility for County paid benefits such as life insurance, long-term disability, subject to applicable waiting periods.
+11 Company-paid holidays.
+2 Floating holidays each year, vacation, and sick leave accrued from first day of employment, 6% step increase every 2 years.
 Paid twice per month on the 10th and the 25th of each month.

 The Outreach Navigator will provide screening, outreach, and engagement to individuals referred to the Recovery Navigator Program.
 The Outreach Navigator will act as the contact point for all referrals to program case management.
 This position must ensure effective and efficient communication as well as collaboration between all partners involved in referring and receiving referrals for the program.
 The Outreach Navigator will conduct community outreach as needed to engage referred individuals who have yet to connect with their assigned Case Manager.
 The Outreach Navigator must develop and maintain positive, collaborative relationships with all Recovery Navigator Program partners and other service providers to best serve program participants.
 This is a non-exempt position, subject to a collective bargaining agreement.